ORNL/TASMANIAN/Doxygen/Installation.md

   ctest -C Release
   cmake --build . --config Release --target install
 ```
-* Both Debug and Release are supported config modes above
+* Both Debug and Release are supported config modes, but do not use simultaneously

 ### Install folder structure